theislab/AutoGeneS/README.md

 regr_NuSVR.fit(centroids_pareto, bulk_pareto)
 ```

-Later, ```regr_NuSVR.coef_[0]``` returns the proportions which should be normalized to sum to one.
+Later, ```regr_NuSVR.coef_[0]``` returns the proportions that should be normalized to sum to one.

 ## Example Notebooks

-Simple examples for how to call AutoGeneS can be find in "jupyter"
+Simple examples for how to call AutoGeneS in "jupyter"

-Bulk deconvolution of synthetic bulks using single-cell reference profiles can be find in "deconv_example"
+Bulk deconvolution of synthetic bulks using single-cell reference profiles in "deconv_example"